EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 The SpeakerForm RPC message class as the extra field `websafeKey` so that the front end may reference a speaker entity when creating a session.

+## Instructions for new endpoint methods using Google APIs Explorer
+The front end has not been updated to handle the added sessions, speakers or wishlists, etc. These new features can be accessed from the Google APIs Explorer.
+Here are some helpfult tips on using this interface.

+### createSession and createSpeaker
+In the `Request body`, the following properties need to be defined: The `name` of the session and the `confWebsafeKey` indicating which conference the session belongs to.
+You can find the conference websafe key by going to the `Show Conferences` page on the front end web page and clicking on the `Details` link for a conference.
+In the URL, the `confWebsafeKey` is the long string after `/conference/detail/`.

+If you want to specify one or more speakers for a session, you first need to create a speaker with the `createSpeaker` method.
+The only required property is `name`.
+Once you have created a speaker, use the method `getSpeakers` to display the `websafeKey` of the speaker you want to add to the session, highlight and copy it.
+Then back in `createSession`, paste in the key into the `speakerWebsafeKey` repeated property.

+All other properties in the `createSession` method are optional.

+### Wishlist
+To add a session to your wish list, get the websafe key for the session (you can get a list of all the sessions of a particaular conference using the `getConferenceSessions` method) and paste it in to the `wedsafeSessionKey` field.
+If success, the response will be `True`.
+You can then check the contents of your wishlist with the `getSessionsInWishlist` method.

+To delete a session from your wishlist, use the `deleteSessionInWishlist` method, giving it the websafe key of the session you wish to remove.

 ## Additional Queries
 ### Get session by duration
 Let's say you don't like sessions that are too long.
 You might want to list all